windkh/node-red-contrib-telegrambot/README.md

 `msg.originalMessage` contains the original message object from the underlying [node-telegram-bot-api](https://github.com/yagop/node-telegram-bot-api) lib.

-The output node sends the content to a sepcified chat.
+The output node sends the content to a specified chat.
 A simple echo flow looks like:

 ![Alt text](images/TelegramBotEcho.png?raw=true "Echo Flow")